A comparison of three ways to measure time-dependent densities with quantum simulators: Introduction

-Simulating quantum systems on a classical computer is a difficult problem even for a supercomputer due to the fact that the Hilbert space grows exponentially with the system size \cite{RevModPhys.86.153}.
-A universal quantum computer is believed to be the solution of the difficulty, where it is known that a wide class of physical systems can be simulated efficiently on a quantum computer \cite{Lloyd1996,Yudong2018,RevModPhys.86.153}.
+The real time simulation of quantum systems on a classical computer is a difficult problem even for a supercomputer due to the fact that the Hilbert space grows exponentially with the system size \cite{Georgescu14}.
+A universal quantum computer is believed to be the solution of the difficulty, where it is known that a wide class of physical systems can be simulated efficiently on a quantum computer \cite{Lloyd1996,Gilyen19,Yudong2018,Georgescu14,berry_efficient_2007,Nielsen02}.
+But running a practically meaningful quantum algorithm may require a large amount of qubits, e.g. factoring 2048 bit RSA integers may take up to 20 millions qubits\cite{gidney2019factor}, which is far beyond the capacity of the current best 53-qubit quantum computer\cite{arute_quantum_2019}.
+So the current quantum technology works best when paired with classical algorithms.
+We have been studying the application of such a hybrid algorithm in quantum chemistry.
+The primary example is the time-dependent density functional theory (TDDFT) \cite{PhysRevLett.52.997}.
+To utilize quantum technology in classical algorithms, quantum measurement are necessary, here we measured the density operator on Rigetti's quantum device and then utilized the density to perform the potential inversion within the framework of TDDFT.

-Density functional theory (DFT) is a powerful tool in simulating condensed matter systems \cite{PhysRev.136.B864}.
-DFT converts the problem of solving a many-particle system to the problem of solving a non-interacting system with a new scalar potential.
+Density functional theory (DFT) is a powerful tool in modeling condensed matter systems \cite{PhysRev.136.B864}.
+In the framework of DFT, a non-interacting system with a self-consistently determined potential is constructed to replace the interacting system.
 The additional potential term in the non-interacting system is known as the Kohn-Sham potential.
-In the Kohn-Sham (K-S) system, the calculation of an exchange-correlation term is required, which can only be obtained by approximation methods given the computational complexity of its computation \cite{Schuch09}.
-In the article \cite{2019arXiv190305550H}, a method of combining simulations on a quantum computer and classical DFT calculation is proposed, the exchange-correlation term can be obtained from a quantum computer to enhance the accuracy of DFT calculation.
+Such a system with non-interacting particles is the Kohn-Sham(K-S) system.
+In the K-S system, the calculation of an exchange-correlation term is required.
+However, the exact form of the exchange-correlation potential is not yet known.
+This term is usually obtained with some approximation methods \cite{PhysRev.81.385,PhysRevLett.77.3865,Barth_1972,PhysRevB.7.1912}, machine learning methods \cite{PhysRevLett.108.253002, nagai_completing_2020}.
+In fact, the utilization of a quantum computer can help generate an accurate exchange-correlation potential.
+This idea is mentioned in the article \cite{2019arXiv190305550H}, where a hybrid method of generating exchange-correlation potential for classical DFT calculation is proposed.